sheadawson/silverstripe-reactjs-workshop/readme.md

 You can run the tests with `npm run test`.
 Unit tests should be run whenever make code changes to ensure you haven't broken anything.
 If you're developing a new component, write a unit test to go along with it, it will save you a whole lot of headaches down the track.

+After running the tests you'll see a `coverage` folder in your working directory.
+Jest uses the [Istanbul](https://github.com/gotwarlost/istanbul) library to generate code coverage reports.
+These reports are useful for finding holes in your suite of unit tests.
+At this stage our application is very simple so it's not all that useful.
+Well check back in on our coverage report once we start building out some features.

 ## Part 3: The build tool chain

 ## Part 4: Integrating with the CMS